ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 Once an analog-to-digital conversion has been completed, the converted data can be read from the ADC data register, `ADC_DR`.
 Data will be right-aligned or left-aligned, depending on configuration settings (right-aligned by default).

 > **Note:** It is worth reiterating that, when an external pin is configured for analog operation, it puts delicate internal circuitry at risk.
 If you expose an external pin to greater than 4.0 V even for a fraction of a second, it will permanently, irreparably damage either the pin or the entire microcontroller.
 Disconnect your microcontroller from power when you are wiring circuits.
 Don't connect anything to the 5 V power pin of the microcontroller.
 Check your circuitry before applying power to your development board.
-There is some "optional" wiring you can do in section 3.9 that involves connecting 5V to an external chip.
-If you elect to do that, you should be careful.

 > **Note:** In this lab, you will be using pins on Port A for analog operations.
 This means you will modify the `GPIOA_MODER` configuration.
 Remember that, **if you modify the configuration for pins PA13 or PA14, you will lose the ability to debug or even re-program the microcontroller**.
 Double-check your `MODER` updates to make sure they will not change pins 13 or 14.
 Some of the newer TAs will not recognize this issue right away, and it will consume an hour of your time.
 >